tavishaggarwal/Pro-Kabaddi/README.md

 Result: Dabang Delhi K.C.

 Method Adopted:
-1. To predict the winner of the tournament we generated two seprate datasets depecting total points in past seasons and number of matches won by the teams at crucial level (qualifiers, playoffs, semis and Finals matches) in past seasons.
+1. To predict the winner of the tournament we generated two separate datasets depicting total points in past seasons and number of matches won by the teams at crucial level (qualifiers, playoffs, semis and Finals matches) in past seasons.
 2. Similar to task 2, we fitted Linear Regression Model on data from Season 1 to Season 6.
 And verified the results on Season 7 available data.